sem-samr/sem-samr.github.io/_posts/2017-10-15-samr-at-sem-saturday.markdown

 **Performing Islam** Chair: Farzaneh Hemmasi, University of Toronto

-* **The International Fajr Music Festival: The Politics of Participation, Restrictions, and Musical Identities** Mehrenegar Rostami, University of California, Los Angeles
+* **8:30 The International Fajr Music Festival: The Politics of Participation, Restrictions, and Musical Identities** Mehrenegar Rostami, University of California, Los Angeles

-* **Reconceiving Shiite Maddahi Rituals: The Emergence of New Religiosities in Iran** Hamidreza Salehyar, University of Toronto
+* **9:00 Reconceiving Shiite Maddahi Rituals: The Emergence of New Religiosities in Iran** Hamidreza Salehyar, University of Toronto

-* **The Politics of Representation in Contemporary Mawlid Celebrations** Jon Bullock, University of Chicago
+* **9:30 The Politics of Representation in Contemporary Mawlid Celebrations** Jon Bullock, University of Chicago

-* **Trancing with the Children of Pamir: Ismaili Muslim Devotional Music, Cosmopolitan Creativity and Globalized Sufism in Post-Soviet Tajikistan** Katherine Freeze, Brown University
+* **10:00 Trancing with the Children of Pamir: Ismaili Muslim Devotional Music, Cosmopolitan Creativity and Globalized Sufism in Post-Soviet Tajikistan** Katherine Freeze, Brown University

 ### 9H: Colorado Ballroom G